-INBRX-103 is a monoclonal antibody that targets cluster of differentiation 47 (CD47) on the surface of tumor cells.
-CD47 is co-opted by many tumors to protect cancer cells from being engulfed by macrophages, white blood cells that have the ability to locate and “eat” infectious agents.
+INBRX-103 is a mAb that targets cluster of differentiation 47, or CD47, which blocks a tumor protective pathway.
+CD47 is co-opted by many tumor types to protect tumor cells from being engulfed by macrophages.
 Despite promising activity, anti-CD47 antibody therapeutics are known to cause anemia and infusion site reactions.
-To our knowledge, INBRX-103 was the first anti-CD47 antibody to block the interaction of CD47 and signal regulatory protein alpha, or SIRPα, without causing the agglutination, or clumping, of red blood cells.
-In preclinical studies, INBRX-103 had a favorable toxicity profile in nonhuman primates and was not associated with red blood cell or platelet depletion.
-We believe this lack of red blood cell agglutination may result in a differentiated clinical profile with minimal anemia and a decreased probability of infusion site reactions.
-We believe this program has broad therapeutic potential in combination with tumor-targeting antibodies that can engage activating Fc receptors, which are found on the surface of phagocytic cells and may further enhance the impact of blocking CD47.
-In 2012, the worldwide development and commercialization rights to INBRX-103 were licensed to Celgene Corporation.
-Celgene is currently conducting a Phase 1 clinical trial of this therapeutic candidate in combination with Rituxan® under the name CC-90002.
+To our knowledge, INBRX-103 was the first anti-CD47 antibody observed preclinically to block the interaction of CD47 and signal regulatory protein alpha, or SIRPa, without causing agglutination, or clumping, of red blood cells.
+In preclinical studies, administration of INBRX-103 was not associated with red blood cell or platelet depletion and exhibited a favorable toxicity profile in primates.
+We believe this lack of red blood cell agglutination could result in a differentiated clinical profile with a lower probability for anemia and infusion site reactions.
+We believe this program has broad therapeutic potential in combination with tumor-targeting antibodies that can engage activating Fc receptors.
+We licensed worldwide development and commercialization rights to INBRX-103 to Celgene, which refers to the therapeutic candidate as CC-90002, in 2013, and Celgene is currently conducting a Phase 1 clinical trial of this therapeutic candidate in combination with rituximab.